Today, I have an article for you on vitamin K.

 It is from Sol Orwell.

 Sol has created an amazing guide on supplements.

-In Sol’s guide, the Supplement Goals Reference Guide he highlights the research out there when it relates to supplements and what the research says about supplements and their effect on conditions.
+Sol’s guide, Supplement Goals Reference Guide, highlights the research on supplements and what it says about supplements and their effects on health.

 Sol knows that I focus on injury and pain.
 He felt people needed to know more about vitamin K because most people don’t.